 Economic issues involved in healthcare are universally recognised as being critically important.
 The growth of both the public and private healthcare sectors in recent years means that there is a large and growing demand for health economics expertise.
 Analysing and understanding resource issues is increasingly necessary for health professionals, whether clinical, in health services management or in industries related to healthcare.

-This course is designed to provide economic evaluation skills applied to the health care sector.
+MSc Economic Evaluation in Healthcare is designed to provide economic evaluation skills applied to the health care sector.
 In keeping with the University's aims to provide high quality, professionally-relevant education, the course offers training both in the conceptual bases for economic evaluation and in advanced quantitative methods relevant to healthcare decision-making at a level that is adequate for both economists and non-economists.

 Economics pre-sessional courses